 The finalization of the ESR is the next stage at which PSs are actively sought from CCRA Participants (and possibly other entities).
-Requests for updates to the PS (or issuing a new PS where none has previously been issued by the entity) will be made at other key points in the process, as identified below.

-Block 9/10/11 CCDB Engages iTC
+Block 8/9/10 CCDB Engages iTC

 These stages represent the activity sequence that results in an iTC that is ready to take on the cPP development.
-The activity sequence is carried out mainly by the WG, and takes place in parallel with the ESR development.
-The WG determines the best course of action with respect to engaging an existing TC or creating a new iTC to develop the new cPP.
-The WG should consult with the CCDB chair (who will decide as to what wider consultation within the CCDB and CCMC is appropriate for the particular cPP), and with vendors of the relevant technical area, to help in this determination.
-The WG should also consider the potential for involvement of any relevant standards bodies for the technical area.
-The general approach will be for the WG to identify an initial group of suitable iTC members and to carry out some initial discussions, and for the CCDB to issue a formal invitation to the relevant bodies to create (or become) an iTC.
+The activity sequence is carried out mainly by the Initiator, and takes place in parallel with the ESR development.
+The Initiator determines the best course of action with respect to engaging an existing TC or creating a new iTC to develop the new cPP.
+The Initiator should consult with the CCDB chair (who will decide as to what wider consultation within the CCDB and CCMC is appropriate for the particular cPP), and with vendors of the relevant technical area, to help in this determination.
+The Initiator should also consider the potential for involvement of any relevant standards bodies for the technical area.
+The general approach will be for the Initiator to identify an initial group of suitable iTC members and to carry out some initial discussions, and for the CCDB to issue a formal invitation to the relevant bodies to create (or become) an iTC.

-If one or more potentially suitable TCs already exist (e.g. an industry body with an existing security/CC remit), then a WG (or CCDB) representative will be given responsibility for initiating contact to determine whether a working relationship can be established.
-In some cases, an existing TC may be neither willing nor able to engage with the WG and CCDB at the necessary time to construct a cPP.
-In this case, the WG (possibly with CCDB assistance) may have to create a new iTC, and members from an existing TC may then also elect to participate in the iTC.
-In other cases, the TC may be willing and able to take on the responsibility of creating a cPP and operating under the constraints levied by the CCDA and [Vision], and so the CCDB will formally invite the TC (subject to approval by the CCDB and endorsement by the CCMC as in block 12) to take on the cPP creation task, in which case the TC will therefore be recognized as an iTC for these purposes.
+If one or more potentially suitable TCs already exist (e.g. an industry body with an existing security/CC remit), then the Initiator (or CCDB representative) will be given responsibility for initiating contact to determine whether a working relationship can be established.
+In some cases, an existing TC may be neither willing nor able to engage with the Initiator and CCDB10 at the necessary time to construct a cPP.
+In this case, the Initiator (possibly with CCDB assistance) may have to create a new iTC, and members from an existing TC may then also elect to participate in the iTC.
+In other cases, the TC may be willing and able to take on the responsibility of creating a cPP and operating under the constraints levied by the CCRA and [Vision], and so the CCDB will formally invite the TC (subject to approval by the CCDB and endorsement by the CCMC as in block 11) to take on the cPP creation task, in which case the TC will therefore be recognized as an iTC for these purposes.

-Another possibility is that the WG or CCDB may decide that the new cPP would be suitably developed under an existing iTC that was previously formed to develop some other cPP, but that also volunteers to develop the new cPP.
+Another possibility is that the Initiator or CCDB may decide that the new cPP would be suitably developed under an existing iTC that was previously formed to develop some other cPP, but that also volunteers to develop the new cPP.
 In this case the CCDB will contact the iTC to propose an expansion of its scope, as discussed in 'Block 2/3 CCDB/Initiator cPP Need Determined' above.